What Is Japanese Encephalitis?

 - Wearing clothes that cover most of the body

-- Using an effective insect repellent (eg, those containing up to 30% N,N-diethyl metatoluamide, or "DEET") on skin and clothing to prevent mosquito bites
+- Using an effective insect repellent (such as those containing up to 30% DEET) on skin and clothing to prevent mosquito bites

 In the event of a Japanese encephalitis outbreak, people who are eligible for vaccination should receive it.